Shirak SC: Kit and badge

-For most of the club's history, the team's colours were orange and black, inspired on the dominant colours present in Gyumri's architecture, specifically the Holy Saviour's Church, located in the city.
+For most of the club's history, the team's colours were orange and black, inspired by the dominant colours present in Gyumri's architecture, specifically the Holy Saviour's Church, located in the city.

 As of 2019, Shirak has reached an agreement with Swiss sportswear company Fourteen to provide all match and training apparel.

 Kit suppliers and shirt sponsors

 Badge

-The club's current badge design was inspired by Gyumri's seal, with the main feature being the lion and cross which were present on the flag of the Bagratuni dynasty, which ruled Bagratid Armenia during the middle ages.
+The club's current badge design was inspired by Gyumri's seal, with the main feature being the lion and cross which were present on the flag of the Bagratuni dynasty, which ruled Bagratid Armenia during the Middle Ages.

 Stadium

 Shirak's home stadium has always been the Gyumri City Stadium, built in 1924 and currently the oldest football stadium in the country.
 Following renovation works in 1999, the stadium became an all-seater stadium with a capacity for 2,844.
 The stadium pitch and facilities were upgraded in 2012 to meet all UEFA stadium regulations, allowing Shirak to play its UEFA Champions League and UEFA Europa League qualifying matches at home.

 The stadium capacity was once again increased, this time to the current 4,500 capacity following a second round of renovations in 2019.
 These renovations included new seating in the south end of the stadium.